How to Edit Videos: The Ultimate Guide for Beginners

 The Step by Step Guide to Video Editing

 The basic video editing techniques are the same in all video editing suites.
 In this guide, we are going to show you how to edit videos in Wondershare Filmora9, but you can apply the skills you will learn here in other video editing programs.
-If you don't have Wondershare Filmora9 installed on your computer, you click the button below to download the software.
+If you don't have Wondershare Filmora9 installed on your computer, you click the Free Download button below to download the software.

 Double-click on Filmora9's desktop icon, whenever you are ready to start working on a new video.
 The software's welcome screen will appear on the screen asking you to create a new project or open project .
+Besides that, you can choose the aspect ratio here to save time in editing.

 2. Create a new project and import the footage